 On the edge of Orchard Road you will find the Singapore Botanic Gardens, the only tropical garden to be named a UNESCO World Heritage Site.

-The gardens host over 10,000 species of plants, which are complemented by charming arrangements of lakes, lawns, and streams.
+The gardens host over 10,000 species of plants, which are complemented by charming lakes, lawns, and streams.

 Couples can spend a romantic a day taking in the sights and smells of one of the most beautiful gardens in the world at the Singapore Botanic Gardens.